Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The term “Keurig coffee” is something of a misnomer.
 In general, Keurig coffee is a generic name for any brewed coffee produced using a Keurig coffee maker.
 The coffee itself comes in tiny airtight plastic pods known as K-Cups.

 Of course, this doesn’t mean that the coffee itself comes from Keurig.
 All manner of brands make K-cups for use in a Keurig machine.
 Whether you prefer something as familiar as Dunkin’ Donuts and Starbucks or something more specialized like Caribou Coffee and Pete’s Coffee, you’re likely to find it in K-cup form.
 Regardless of the brand, the pods have to be compatible with the Keurig machine for it to work.
+That said, because of their versatility, Keurigs tend to make the best office coffee makers.

 All coffee makers utilize different coffee brewing methods, like steeping, dripping, and pressure.
 To prepare Keurig coffee, a Keurig machine uses the pressure method.
 The machine prioritizes ease of use over flavor and craft, so all you have to do is pop in a K-Cup Pod, press a button, and you’ll have your Keurig coffee pouring out in under a minute as long as there’s water in the internal reservoir.

-When it comes to taste, the popular consensus is that Keurig coffee makers compromise on taste.
+When it comes to taste, the popular consensus is that great Keurig coffee makers compromise on taste.
 Still, these appliances remain popular because of their convenience and the speed at which they prepare coffee despite the fact that other coffee makers, like drip coffee makers or French press machines, produce better-tasting coffee.

 But these other methods also mean that you’ll have to put far more work into making that cup of brew.
 Not to mention, it takes more skill to prepare coffee in something like a French press than it does in a Keurig machine.
 There are such variables to be aware of, such as using coffee with the correct grind size, which can throw off the end result.

 When it comes to cost, Keurig machines are more expensive than most other coffee machines, but it’s perfect if your priority is convenience.
 If you’re a coffee aficionado who enjoys spending time on getting their coffee right, though, then you’ll want to look at other coffee makers.
+A couple of types we recommend are Moka pots or high-end Italian espresso machines.

 A Keurig machine uses a process that’s different from a drip coffee machine or the best latte machine.
 The Keurig machine is designed to produce coffee in under a minute, and all models have a standard brewing system that works the same way.
 The water is held in a permanent reservoir with a heating element that heats it to approximately 192 degrees.